adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 ![The clean, old cobblestone streets of Prague by Robert Ruggiero.
 Photo  stock - Snapwire](https://images.snapwi.re/6017/57bf2d38b6b187d1097b23c6.w800.jpg)

-Many times it happened to me that, while walking I would suddenly take a look back and see a beautiful scenery with castles and old buildings like taken out from a renaissance story.
+Many times it happened to me that, while walking I would suddenly take a look back and see a beautiful scenery with castles and old buildings like taken out from a renaissance storybook.
 Many architectural gems from the Gothic, Renaissance and Baroque era remain intact because the city was not destroyed during the First and Second World Wars.

 ### 2. A great public transportation service